Community Hazardous Waste Collection Center

 Additional Business Charges

-In addition to the $24.00 user fee and the fees for the specific items listed below, businesses located in the cities of Buellton, Carpinteria, and Guadalupe will be charged an additional 30 percent to cover overhead costs.
+In addition to the $24.00 user fee and individual waste disposal fees, businesses located in the cities of Buellton, Carpinteria, and Guadalupe will be charged an additional 30 percent to cover overhead costs.

 Lompoc and Santa Maria businesses are not eligible to use the Center, since both cities offer a CESQG program.